deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

         outcomes[i] = rowOutcome;
     }

           DataSet completedData = new DataSet(data, Nd4j.create(outcomes));

-O.K., time to look at  what we wrote.
+OK, time to look at what we wrote.

 Line 3: Since we’re dealing with CSV data, we can just use *split* to tokenize on each comma and store the data in the String array *split*.